-As a Naturopath, I am passionate about empowering people to take control of their own health.”

-#### First pass

 As a Naturopath, I am passionate about empowering people to take responsibility for their health.
 I believe that the body has an innate wisdom to return to health given the right circumstances and an important part of this healing process is to fully understand where the disease itself began.
 We are all individuals and, as such, will arrive at ill health via different routes; inherited deficiencies, compromised detoxification of the liver, exhausted adrenals, hormonal imbalance, weak digestion, immune deficiency, nutritional deficiencies and blood sugar regulation imbalances all have their part to play.
 Many of these factors will result in food sensitivities – or occasionally it may be that the food sensitivity has caused the imbalance.
 My aim is to help my clients make sense of their symptoms and understand their personal constitution in order to take control of their health.

 I am particularly interested in hormonal imbalances such as hypoglycaemia, diabetes, hypothyroidism, polycystic ovary syndrome, adrenal exhaustion, pre-menstrual syndrome, menopausal symptoms, obesity and infertility.
-I run a pre-conceptual care programme in conjunction with the charity 'Foresight' that aims to enable people to have healthy pregnancies leading to healthy babies with the best possible foundations for life.

 I keep up-to-date with modern research by regularly attending professional development conferences, seminars and talks.